-Reading – Pupils need to aim to read at least 5 times a week at home and achieve at least 3 signed signatures from parents/carers.
-For every 10 signatures the children receive in their reading diary this will be recorded working towards a reward for their hard work.
+Reading – Pupils need to aim to read each night at home and achieve at least 3 signed signatures from parents/carers.
+Children receive stamps on their Rainbow Reading Cards for reading at home.
 Sharing a story with your child is important no matter how old they are.

 Grammar, Punctuation and Spelling (GPS) – Children will receive a weekly GPS activity.
 This will not be differentiated for year groups but will link to the learning in class.